lhoestq/hfjobs/README.md

   command              The command to run.

 options:
   -h, --help            show this help message and exit -e ENV, --env ENV     Set environment variables.
+  -s SECRET, --secret SECRET
+                        Set secret environment variables.
   --env-file ENV_FILE   Read in a file of environment variables.
+  --secret-env-file SECRET_ENV_FILE
+                        Read in a file of secret environment variables.
   --flavor FLAVOR       Flavor for the hardware, as in HF Spaces.
+  --timeout TIMEOUT     Max duration: int/float with s (seconds, default), m (minutes), h (hours) or d (days).
   -d, --detach          Run the Job in the background and print the Job ID.
   --token TOKEN         A User Access Token generated from https://huggingface.co/settings/tokens
 ```

 ### Examples